jiaayuxu/jiaayuxu.github.io/projects/project-1.md

 ---
 Mouse Game

 During my ICS 111 class at UH Manoa , my team and I created a simple video game for our final project.
 The objective of the game was for the player to collect all the tokens on the window while a cat was chasing it.
 It was a simple game that players can play using simple keyboard keys.
-We developed this short game on ECLIPSE IDE....
+We developed this short game on ECLIPSE IDE. :)